Gr1moire/AstroAppFlutter/README.md

-# AstroAppFlutter
+# ffxiv-astrologian-cards-drawer
-AstroApp but in Dart and with Flutter
+A mobile application to draw AST cards and generating interpretations.